Fraiddd/traceAreaLas/README.md

 When you receive a large amount of point clouds from a Lidar, a scouting plan is a definite help.

+The clouds containing less than 1000 points are ignored.

 Insert a block for each .las file containing

  - 2 Polylines
    - the theoretical area (100m x 100m)
    - the real area in red

  - 3 Attributs
    - the name of the file
    - the number of points